 Here's the exact process when you have a PGN and want to guess the elo:

 Step 1: Paste the PGN into FireChess analysis.
 The engine runs automatically.
+If you're new to reading engine output, our how to analyze chess games guide walks you through the process.

 Step 2: Check the ACPL.
 This is your primary signal.
 A 42 ACPL means ~1700.
 A 95 ACPL means ~1300.

 Step 3: Count the blunders.
 The analysis review tab shows every move where evaluation dropped by 1.5+ pawns.
-Count them — 0 means expert, 3+ means club.
+Count them β 0 means expert, 3+ means club.

 Step 4: Scan the opening.
 How many moves before the PGN exits book theory?
 If it's move 14+ and still in main line, you're looking at 1800+.
+Even after leaving theory, evaluate whether the post-book ideas are principled or random.

 Step 5: Watch the endgame.
 Does the player with extra material convert cleanly?
 Or do they fumble?
 The last 15 moves often tell you more than the first 30.
+Look for prophylactic king moves, correct pawn breaks, and active rook play.

 Real PGN Comparison: Two Ratings Side by Side